myotz/GameManager-BlackJackANDSnakeGame-CS151Fall25-FinalProject/README.md

     - Implemented Snake audio system, including sound effects and background music.
     - Moved Snake volume controls into the global toolbar so audio settings apply across the entire application.
     - Added multiple Snake-focused fixes such as pause message cleanup, sound configuration logic, and visual polishing.
+    - Majorly contributed by designing and implementing a visually rich Snake game UI, including realistic snake body and movement graphics that made the gameplay feel        more lively and engaging.

 - Chan Li:
+    - Main contributor of blackjack backend and carried out a lot of debugging and fixed a lot of logic errors with backend logic.
     - Implemented core Blackjack data model classes, including Hand, Deck, Player, Dealer, Suit, Rank, and the early structure of the Blackjack engine.
     - Designed and implemented the Blackjack GameState, which tracks players, dealer, deck, round data, and game phases.
     - Added and integrated placeBet() logic inside the controller, including validation, AI bet logic, and phase transitions.